ptmdmusique/rust-ooxml-manipulator/README.md

 A Word file is a zipped representation of different file types behind the scenes.
 It includes

 - the main OOXML in `document.xml` representing the actual UI shown
-- relationship files indicating the structural relationship between each UI elements in Word
+- relationship files indicating the structural relationship between each UI element in Word
 - images
 - custom metadata (`customXML`) made by the users (most likely coders) programmatically (found via `item1.xml`, `itemProps1.xml`, `item2.xml`, etc)
 - etc

-This feature help unzip the Word file into its mentioned internal structure and also re-zip it
+This feature helps unzip the Word file into its mentioned internal structure and also re-zip it

 2. Summarize the structure

-This will analyze and summary the file info, including
+This will analyze and summarize the file info, including

 - basic file info: name, size, number of entries, other metadata
 - image count, size of each, etc